dvidelabs/flatcc/doc/binary-format.md

 value field MUST be absent and the type field MAY be absent because a union type always defaults to the value NONE.

-Vectors of unions is a late addition to the FlatBuffers format.
+Vectors of unions is a late addition (mid 2017) to the FlatBuffers format.
 FlatCC supports union vectors as of v0.5.0.

 Vectors of unions have the same two fields as normal unions but they both store a vector and both vectors MUST have the same length or both